alan-forbes-cp/repo1/actions_injection_protection/README.md

 # 'Actions Security Hardening Miscellany' - summary research notes:

 The initial intention with this task was to consider 'actions injection protection' only.
 However as this is closely related to other aspects of 'security hardening' the scope has broadened slightly.
-Each topic consists of a very brief advice summary together with an outline of the topic's treatment in relation to our 'comment trigger' action task and Template-Repo (both where applicable).
+Each topic consists of a very brief advice summary together with an outline of the topic's treatment in relation to our 'comment trigger' action and Template-Repo (both where applicable).

 ## Useful links: